noisyoscillator/langevin_dynamics-1/README.rst

 TODO
 ---------

-* Adding a module to convert tracjectories into animation.
+* Adding a module to convert tracjectories into gif to avoid performance issue.
-* Integration of main code and potential generating code.
+* Including more physical potentials, such as Lennard-Jones potential.

 Credits
 ---------